 Members contribute a minimum of $1,100 to participate in an investment pool to be awarded to at least one nonprofit annually through an application process.

-To pledge your membership to Ujima, please use the link above to complete an online form.
+To contribute your membership funds to Ujima, please use the link above to complete our online form.

-Note: You will be redirected to The Community Foundation website to complete an online membership form.
+Note: You will be redirected to The Community Foundation website to complete our online membership form.

 To be eligible to apply for a Ujima Legacy Fund grant, your organization must be a nonprofit 501(c)(3) organization that serves the residents of the City of Richmond, and/or the counties of Chesterfield, Hanover, Henrico, Goochland and/or Powhatan.